iobroker-community-adapters/ioBroker.ical/README.md

 * correctly show end times for events that are longer then 1 day (including "+x" to show day duration)
 * many enhancements and optimizations in formatting the infos (especially when event has already started but not ended)
 * add option to hide year numbers
+* add own CSS classes to each entry with the names iCal-<calendername> and iCal-<calendername>2 to be able to really design it as needed
 * Known issue: For recurring events it works to delete single events, but it do not work to move them